-MK 202 Professional Selling (3) This course acquaints the students with the basic principles and applications of the sales process as they relate to industrial, wholesale, and retail selling situations.
-The student will demonstrate prospecting and qualifying, planning and preapproaching the customer, the sales presentation/demonstration, handling objections, closing the sale, and post-sale service and follow up.
+MK 202 Professional Selling (3) Prereq.: Sophomore or above.
+This course acquaints the students with the basic principles and applications of the sales process as they relate to industrial, wholesale, and retail selling situations.
+The student will demonstrate prospecting and qualifying, planning and pre-approaching the customer, the sales presentation/demonstration, handling objections, closing the sale, and post-sale service and follow up.
 The organization and management of sales programs and a sales force are also considered.
 Fall, Spring.